Syria – Southeast (Damascus, Daraa, as-Suwayda) November 1-3, 2019

 It seemed to take hours to get out of Beirut – the traffic was bad but the driver also didn’t seem to know where he was going and was constantly asking other drivers out the car window directions.
 It was nauseating dealing with all the heavy exhaust from trucks.
 I had no Lebanese or Syrian money (just $US) and no water.
 We finally stopped at a store – they accepted $US.

 Visa.
 Mithra Tours, my tour operator had to do a lot of costly work to get the visa.
-I sent them my name and a scan of my passport and they filled out an application that is distributed to the many types of police in Syria – immigration, regular police, secret service police – who check your background, work history, criminal records.
+I sent them my name and a scan of my passport and they filled out an application that is distributed to the many types of police in Syria – immigration, regular police, secret service police – who check your background, work history, and criminal records.
 Their recommendation is sent to the tourist ministry that, if approved, issues a permit for a visa.
 That permit is then sent to the immigration office at the border.

 When you arrive at the Syrian immigration, go to the bank wicket in the large room, pay the $US 90 and get a receipt that is presented with your passport to one of the several immigration officers.
 They type in the information and put two stamps in your passport and you have your visa.
 The only question was what I did for work (retired was not good enough and I told him my past job).
 It ends up being quite simple and quick.

 Neither me nor my driver understood any of this and it took a few phone calls to the tourist agency to know what to do.
-My driver didn’t know my name, that I was coming to Syria as a tourist, the hotel in Damascus and didn’t have the visa but was sent the permit letter.
+My driver didn’t know my name, that I was coming to Syria as a tourist, the hotel in Damascus and didn’t have a visa but was sent the permit letter.
 Thank god he spoke reasonable English.

 Beit al Mamlouka Hotel.
-The hotel I stayed in the old part of Damascus was a 17th century architectural masterpiece, a 5-star boutique hotel, the first in Damascus.
+The hotel I stayed in the old part of Damascus was a 17th-century architectural masterpiece, a 5-star boutique hotel, the first in Damascus.
 Tucked away in a side street behind an inconspicuous door, you enter a wonderful courtyard with a fountain and trees.
 My room was the Baibar room named after the sultan who finally subdued Crac de Chevaliers.
-With 20 foot ceilings, original tile and ornate painted ceiling and furniture, a wood beamed ceiling in the bathroom and king-sized bed, I wondered how much I paid for it but it was only $80/night.Image result for Beit al Mamlouka Hotel
+With 20-foot ceilings, original tile and ornate painted ceiling and furniture, a wood-beamed ceiling in the bathroom and a king-sized bed, I wondered how much I paid for it but it was only $80/night.

-I ate at a swarma place owned and staffed by a family for over 30 years.
-Cheap and delicious, Syrian swarma are different with only spiced meat cooked in a chicken broth, no vegetables, a tortilla crispy from the griddle and all squashed down like a panini.
+I ate at a shwarma place owned and staffed by a family for over 30 years.
+Cheap and delicious, Syrian shwarma are different with only spiced meat cooked in a chicken broth, no vegetables, a tortilla crispy from the griddle and all squashed down like a panini.
 The owner loved to talk and I saw hundreds of pictures of his family and a place near the Turkey border in NW Syria.

-That night I played cards with a bunch of 20 somethings, some who staff the hotel.
-I taught them Yavin, my favourite Israeli originated card game.
+That night I played cards with a bunch of 20-somethings, some who staff the hotel.
+I taught them Yavin, my favourite Israeli-originated card game.

 Day 2 Bosra